nohren/Telopore/README.md

 # Telopore
-Using nanopore data to distinguish telomeric regions and their respective chromosomes
+Using nanopore data to distinguish telomeric regions and their respective chromosomes.

+The idea is that long reads can capture meaningful variance in the nucleotides and making chromosome prediction possible.
+So we have two goals in this project.
+One is to predict the chromosome given a sequence and the other is to predict if the sequence is a telomere, a sub-telomere, or neither.
+We used Nanosim to transform short read sequencing into Oxford Nanopore Technology long-read sequences.
+During the nanosim process, sequence errors are injected into to the reads according to a model of the ONT basecaller.
+This is to match the profile of real ONT reads.

 ## Data pipeline